howard-university-web-services/howard_paragraphs/README.md

 The following submodules are available:

 - Accordion: Paragraphs integration of the silc accordion library for use in Howard projects
-- Alumni Featured: Provides a paragraphs bundle for embedding curated Featured Students and Alumni from profiles.howard.edu as a Kitchen Sink Widget
 - Alumni Feed: Provides a paragraphs bundle for embedding feeds of Featured Students and Alumni from profiles.howard.edu as a Kitchen Sink Widget
 - Announcements: Paragraphs integration of the ability to add local Announcements in Howard projects
 - Announcements Feed: Paragraphs integration of the ability to add Announcements from the dig, in Howard projects